Mika Koivuniemi: PBA Tour

 Koivuniemi has 14 PBA titles, including three majors, and 29 career 300 games in PBA events through 2016.
 He passed the $1 million mark (U.S.) in total PBA earnings during the 2007-08 season.
-An extremely versatile bowler, he was the first player to win a title on all five of the PBA's "animal" oil patterns (Shark, Chameleon, Cheetah, Scorpion and Viper) – a feat matched only by Tommy Jones so far.
+An extremely versatile bowler, he was the first player to win a title on all five of the PBA's original "animal" oil patterns (Shark, Chameleon, Cheetah, Scorpion and Viper) – a feat matched only by Tommy Jones so far.

-Koivuniemi joined the PBA in 1999.
+Koivuniemi joined the PBA at age 31 in 1999.
 He had some initial success, but he didn't gain much traction until the 2001–02 season when he entered 27 events, cashed in 20, made match play 15 times, made the TV finals three times, and won one title.
-Koivuniemi raised the bar in the 2003–04 season, when he was awarded PBA Player of the Year honors (joining Venezuela's Amleto Monacelli as the only international players so honored at that time) and also won the PBA's George Young High Average Award.
-During that season he entered 20 events, cashed in 16, made match play 13 times, made TV seven times, and won two titles.
+Koivuniemi raised the bar in the 2003–04 season when he was awarded PBA Player of the Year honors, becoming just the second international player (after Venezuela's Amleto Monacelli) and first European so honored.
+During that season he entered 20 events, cashed in 16, made match play 13 times, made the TV finals seven times, won two titles, and earned the PBA's George Young High Average Award.
 It was during this season that Koivuniemi bowled the 17th-ever televised 300 game in PBA Tour history, in a match against Jason Couch.

-Koivuniemi's nickname on tour is "Major Mika."
+Koivuniemi's nickname on tour was "Major Mika."
 This is because his first two PBA titles came in major championships: the 2000 ABC Masters and 2001–02 U.S. Open.
 With the latter victory, he became the first foreign-born player to win the U.S. Open.
 He has also been dubbed "The Big Finn" by ESPN commentator Randy Pedersen.

 On January 22, 2011 Koivuniemi won the PBA Tournament of Champions to capture his third PBA major title and the first prize of $250,000, the richest first-place prize in PBA tour history.
 In the semifinal match of this tournament, Mika narrowly missed becoming the first player in PBA history to roll two televised 300 games in a PBA Tour event, when he left a ringing 10 pin on the final shot for a 299 score.
 In addition, Koivuniemi's opponent in that match, Tom Daugherty, scored 100, so the margin of victory (+199) was the largest in Tour history.
 Koivuniemi went on to roll ten more strikes in the final match to defeat top seed Tom Smallwood, 269–207, for the major championship.
 He now needs only a PBA World Championship title to complete a career "Grand Slam."